Scott Boman: Civilian Oversight Group

-In 2018 and 2019, Boman continued to make televised appearances on behalf of DRACO.
+In the years following his 2017 police commissioner run, Boman continued to make televised appearances on behalf of DRACO.
 He commented on the possible effects of the Detroit Charter revision on the Board of Police Commissioners, and participated in a press conference where he criticized commissioners for not suspending a police officer who had been recorded on surveillance video hitting an emergency room patient.

-When the officer, Corporal Dewayne Jones, went on trial, Boman and his group continued to protest the officer’s actions.
-DRACO organized a protest outside the officer’s trial supporting a conviction, and they organized another protest outside his sentencing hearing calling for jail time.
+When the officer, Corporal Dewayne Jones, went on trial, Boman and his group continued to protest the officer's actions.
+DRACO organized a protest outside the officer's trial supporting a conviction, and they organized another protest outside his sentencing hearing calling for jail time.

-Boman spoke on behalf of DRACO again, in January of 2020, when Jones requested a new trial, asserting that the appeals were a ploy to keep his pension.
+Boman spoke on behalf of DRACO again, in January 2020, when Jones requested a new trial, asserting that the appeals were a ploy to keep his pension.
 In April 2021, after Jones was granted a new trial, Boman objected and called for reinstating felony assault charges against Jones.

-In January of 2022 Boman organized a DRACO news conference as Jones had a pre-trial hearing, ahead of his second trial.
+In January 2022 Boman organized a DRACO news conference as Jones had a pre-trial hearing, ahead of his second trial.
 Boman said the Detroit Police Department needs to negotiate a contract that allows the Detroit Board of Police Commissioners to deny promotions to officers, and characterized Jones' promotion as an injustice to assault victim, Sheldy Smith.

 In 2019 DRACO became one of the groups opposing facial recognition technology.
-Boman made public statements against the technology at Detroit Board of Police Commissioner meetings, and DRACO organized a protest on July 11, 2019 at which protesters wore masks and one police commissioner was arrested while speaking against the technology.
+Boman made public statements against the technology at Detroit Board of Police Commissioner meetings, and DRACO organized a protest on July 11, 2019, at which protesters wore masks and one police commissioner was arrested while speaking against the technology.
 In 2022 he expressed support for the highly restricted use of high-definition police cameras on freeways.

+In 2023 Boman criticized the Board of Police Commissioners, extensively, on behalf of DRACO.
+He cited their delay in filling the Secretary and Chief Investigator posts saying, "Something doesn't smell right when it takes them this many years to fill vacancies.
+It's as if they wanted to keep Akbar and White in those positions permanently.
+It never made sense."
+Lawrence Akbar was serving as Interim Chief Investigator for most of that time, and Melonie White as Board Secretary.
+Both were suspended while the Auditor General, the Office of the Inspector General and the Detroit Police Department conduct an investigation into allegations of corruption.

+In 2024 he expressed concern, on behalf of DRACO, that a gun-fire detection system called "ShotSpotter" could violate individual privacy.
+He said poor security by contractors would make private communications accessible to unauthorized people.
+He also objected to the cost of the system.